 - Mild webbing of the fingers

 Symptoms of the following disorders can be similar to those of Aarskog syndrome.
 Comparisons may be useful for a differential diagnosis:

 - Robinow syndrome

 Diagnosis of Aaskorg Syndrome

 A diagnosis of Aarskog syndrome is made based upon a thorough clinical evaluation, a detailed patient history, and identification of characteristic findings.
-X-ray studies can identify distinctive characteristics of Aarskog syndrome and help to differentiate it from similar disorders.
+X-ray studies can identify the distinctive characteristics of Aarskog syndrome and help to differentiate it from similar disorders.